The ALP explanation to muon $(g-2)$ and its test at future Tera-$Z$ and Higgs factories

 The contributions of the diagrams in Fig.~\ref{fig:g-2} are given by

 where the $H_{\gamma/Z}$ and $h_{\gamma/Z}$ functions are

 with

-The $B$ function is the \textbf{DiscB} function in \texttt{Mathematica} \texttt{Package X}~\cite{Package}.
+The $B$ function is the \textbf{DiscB} function in \texttt{Mathematica} \texttt{Package X}~\cite{Package}. $\Lambda$ is the loop calculation UV cutoff scale.
+In our muonphilic scenario, the loop fermion is restricted to the muon lepton only, i.e., $f=\mu$.
 Explicit calculations have been performed in Refs.~\cite{Marciano:2016yhf, Bauer:2017ris, Buen-Abad:2021fwq}, with the inner loop of the Barr-Zee diagram using off-shell axion and photon propagators when connecting to the muon lines \cite{Buen-Abad:2021fwq}.
 The effective $a F \tilde F$ vertex function is then inserted into the loop, which leads to the final answer of $(g-2)_\mu$.
 As an appropriate approximation, we only keep effective vertex function result that is linear in the on-shell photon's momentum.

 In addition, we add the contribution with internal $Z$ boson for completeness, denoted as $\Delta a_{2Z}$ and $\Delta a_{3Z}$, especially because we are interested in large $m_a$ comparable to $m_Z$.
 Moreover, for non-zero $C_{WW}$, it is possible that $C_{\gamma Z}$ can be much larger than $C_{\gamma\gamma}$.
 Thus the diagram with $Z$ boson in the loop is no longer negligible.
 The result in the second diagram of Fig.~\ref{fig:g-2} with an inner $Z$ boson takes the form $\Delta a_{2Z}\propto \text{log}\frac{\Lambda^2}{m_Z^2}+3/2$ when expanded at large $y$, which is consistent with calculations of Ref.~\cite{Bauer:2017ris}.
 In the third diagram of Fig.~\ref{fig:g-2}, the contribution with internal $Z$ boson to the Barr-Zee diagram is not small due to the counter-term (explained in detail below).